Wielka Świstówka (Veľká Svišťovka)

 Practical information

-- Direction: We strongly recommend the direction: Zelené Pleso -> Świstówka -> Skalnaté Pleso.
-Descending the steep, chain-protected gully to Zelené Pleso (often damp and shaded) is the cause of many slips and accidents.
+- ⚠️ Direction matters: We definitely recommend the direction: Zelené Pleso -> Świstówka -> Skalnaté Pleso.
+Descending the steep chain-assisted gully down to Zelené Pleso (where the rock is often damp and shaded) is a common cause of slips and dangerous accidents.

-- Logistics: If you do the traverse (start Biela Voda, finish Tatranská Lomnica), you need to get back to your car.
-There are SAD buses between these points, but check the timetable in advance!
+- 🚌 Trail logistics: If you do the traverse (start at Biela Voda and finish at Tatranská Lomnica), you need to get back to your car.
+Local SAD buses run between these points, but we recommend checking the timetable before you set off!

 What to see